manuelbieh/react-book/basics/excursus-es2015+.md

 const { language, timezone } = { ...globalSettings, ...userSettings };
 ```

-In this example, the **spread operator** is revolved first and a new object with all the properties of `globalSettings` and `userSettings` is created.
+In this example, the **spread operator** is resolved first and a new object with all the properties of `globalSettings` and `userSettings` is created.
 Then, using **destructuring** variables are being assigned.

 ### Rest operator

 The rest operator takes care of the remaining elements in an array or object after **destructuring** or the remaining arguments of **function arguments**.
-Its name is pretty self-explanatory - it deals with the **"rest"** of the elements.
-Similarly to the **spread operator**, the **rest** **operator** is preceded by three dots `…`.
+Its name is pretty self-explanatory — it deals with the **"rest"** of the elements.
+Similar to the **spread operator**, the **rest operator** is preceded by three dots `…`.
 However, it will not be found on right side of an assignment but on the **left**.
 Moreover, only **one** rest operator can be used in each expression \(also in stark contrast to the **spread operator**\).

 Let's investigate the **rest operator** in function arguments.
-Assume, that we want to write a function that can take any number of arguments - it doesn't matter whether 2, 5 or 25 arguments are being passed.
+Assume, that we want to write a function that can take any number of arguments — it doesn't matter whether 2, 5 or 25 arguments are being passed.
 ES5 offers the keyword `arguments` to us with which we can access an array of all the function arguments within our function:

 ```javascript
 function Example() {